 A bit of background:

 I started doing readings in 2007 and launched this website around 2008 (yes, during the Recession – oops).
 I left my job as an English & French teacher at a language school in Spain, and moved to London to become an Akashic Record Reader.
 I had no client base but threw myself into full time psychic work, and worked like mad to market my services.
 I definitely jumped in at the deep end, and I had to learn how to create a sustainable business from scratch and on a boot string.

-Apart from several weeks doing temporary teaching work in 2010, I’ve been working full time at this business since 2008, and it has been my main source of income.
+Apart from several weeks doing temporary teaching work in 2010, I’ve been working at this business since 2008, and it has been my main source of income.